Rafael1304/AI-vs.-Human-Creativity-Developing-a-Detection-Application-for-AI-Generated-Art/README.md

 Note: This repo includes only the code used for experimentation and deployment, not the full report.

-The file table.md contains the experiment results, while the file Experiment_Results.ipynb contains our experiment code.
+The file table.md contains the experiment results, while Experiment_Results.ipynb includes the code used for our experiments.

 The trained VGG16 model used in this project is available via the OneDrive link below.